rajewsky-lab/novosparc/README.md

 Notice that the results depend on which marker genes are selected.
 In the manuscript we averaged the results over many different choices of marker genes.

-Running time on a desktop computer with two cores is around 6-7 minutes.
+Running time on a standard desktop computer is around 6-7 minutes.

 ## Running novoSpaRc on your data
 A template file for running `novoSpaRc` on custom datasets is